nvaccess/nvda/user_docs/en/userGuide.md

 |---|---|
 |enabled |NVDA will filter the hierarchy of objects that can be navigated to exclude objects that aren't of interest to the user; e.g. invisible objects and objects used only for layout purposes.|
 |disabled |NVDA will report the whole hierarchy of objects that can be navigated, even objects which are invisible or are created for layout purposes only.|

-To toggle simple review mode from anywhere, please assign a custom gesture using the [Input Gestures dialog](#InputGestures).

 #### Object Presentation {#ObjectPresentationSettings}